fletticorp/fletti-cli/README.md

 ### Install

 Just run `./install.sh`.
-It just copies a bounch of scripts into `/usr/local/bin` You can uninstall it by running `./uninstall.sh`
+It just copies a bounch of scripts into `/usr/local/bin`.
+You can uninstall them by running `./uninstall.sh`

 ### Shell